-A. DETENTIONS/DOUBLE DETENTIONS
+A. 30 MINUTE DETENTIONS/ONE HOUR DETENTIONS

 Teachers or administrators may require a student to stay after school for failure to complete work or for disciplinary reasons.
 Students who cannot stay after school will have their parents contact the person who issued the detention and agree on an appropriate compromise.
 Students are expected to work quietly on appropriate assignments or homework.
 Detention is typically from 2:02pm until 2:32pm.
-A double detention is typically from 2:02pm until 3:02pm (Detention times are set at the discretion of the classroom teacher).
+A one-hour detention is typically from 2:02pm until 3:02pm (Detention times are set at the discretion of the classroom teacher).
 The student will be given a 24-hour courtesy notice in writing.
 The student is responsible for presenting this notice to his/her parent or guardian.
 If the student does not return the courtesy notice signed by either a parent or guardian, he/she will be directed to remain after school or will face further disciplinary action.

-Failure to attend an assigned detention for inappropriate behavior will result in a double detention.
-Failure to attend an assigned double detention for inappropriate behavior will result in an administrative detention session.
+- \\\Failure to attend an assigned detention for inappropriate behavior will result in a one-hour detention. - \\\Failure to attend an assigned one-hour detention for inappropriate behavior will result in an administrative two-hour detention session.